tbuchmann/tbuchmann.github.io/_publications/2006-FD2006-Buchmann.md

 ---
 title: "Building Graphical Editors with GEF and Fujaba"
-author: "Thomas Buchmann and Alexander Dotor"
+author: "Thomas Buchmann, Alexander Dotor"
 collection: publications
 permalink: /publication/2006-FD2006-Buchmann
 excerpt: 'This paper is about '